Harsh-adhikari/Personal-Portfolio/README.md

 Today, I created a **Skills and Tools** slider for my portfolio, showcasing the technologies and tools I am proficient in.

+# Adding Some New Feature
+- slider
+- Title

 ### Skills:
 - HTML
 - CSS